 In 2013 I gained the cherished honor of principal flute with the newly formed Hunt Valley Symphony Orchestra.
 This non-profit group with objectives to enrich the community and broaden the opportunities for music education has been a wonderful organization to belong to.
 Each week at rehearsal I feel my convictions about the purpose and importance of music deepen, and I am so grateful for this opportunity.
 I was given the great privilege of performing Mozart's Flute Concerto in G Major with the orchestra in November of 2015 - an absolute highlight of my life.
 I stepped down from the orchestra after three seasons to open paths to refreshed goals.

 In the fall of 2016 one of my closest friends (Juliana Marin, soprano) and I gave a recital with Julie Bernstein, a classically trained pianist who is also a brilliant singer/songwriter.
 That concert entitled "As the Spring Sleeps…" along with Julie's event "A Night of Hope and Reconciliation" ignited a spark both Julie and I felt.
 We decided that one classical recital and epic collaborative event were simply not sufficient.
 In the spring of 2017 Julie and I gave another recital, "Dolce e Tristse" to benefit the Adult Learning Center of Charlottesville, a wonderful place where adults can learn English as well as study for the GED, etc. I had begun volunteering there in 2017 and giving a concert in their honor was a true privilege for me.
-We are already planning a fall concert for 2017 and onward.
+Gave a concert in November of 2017 which SOLD OUT!!
+It was the absolute time of my life.
 Together we will explore the wonderful repertoire of flute and piano music as well as chamber music and collaborations outside of the classical realm.
 Stay up to date via the events page!

 When I first set out to pursue higher education in music, I had a very narrow definition of "success."
 I have since come to take a piece of advice my high school band director repeated often to be resounding truth, "teachers should perform, and performers should teach."
 My own teaching voice along with the questions and insights of my students echo in my mind as I prepare for performances of my own, and with each performance I bow having more to offer my charges than I did before my stage entrance.
 The musical circle of life, if you will.
 Teaching is the garden and performances (both mine and my students') are its yield.